dockerizedrupal/registry/README.md

 docker-docker-registry
 ======================

-Docker image to run a Docker registry server
+Docker image to run a private Docker registry server

 Build the image
 ---------------